-The coronavirus pandemic has meant a big shift in how consumers purchase items - not just in the automotive industry but in all sectors.
+The coronavirus pandemic meant a big shift in how consumers purchase items - not just in the automotive industry but in all sectors.

 Since Covid-19 first hit back in March 2020 and the UK government introduced lockdowns and social distancing rules, it has made it much more difficult for everyone to continue going about their normal lives.

 Do you want to upgrade or save money on your car?
 Find out if you can today by checking your deal below.

 Car dealers and showrooms had to adapt in order to just stay in business and survive, while the popularity - and availability - of electric vehicles (EVs) has also meant manufacturers have had to make some changes to their short and long-term project plans.

 Due to the crash of the economy and many people losing their jobs or being placed on the furlough system, we saw a sharp decline in new car sales and the used car market became more appealing than previous.

 Automotive industry struggles